Reviews

 Violent Change Squandered EP

-With a name like VIOLENT CHANGE I had the words “no frills” preemptively written out, expecting a simple ’80s hardcore thrash attack.
-I was awestruck to hear “Squandered” with a drum track backing some poorly recorded, low-fi, psychedelic simple strumming.
+With a name like VIOLENT CHANGE I had the words “no frills” preemptively written out, expecting a simple ’80s hardcore thrash attack.
+I was awestruck to hear “Squandered” with a drum track backing some poorly recorded, low-fi, psychedelic simple strumming.
 It made me imagine if contemporaries CHRONOPHAGE were more of a jam band.
 Subsequent tracks carried that strung out VELVET UNDERGROUND feel with harmonic vocals and Moe Tucker-like pounding.
-None of these laid back tunes exceed two and a half minutes which makes you want just a bit more.
+None of these laid back tunes exceed two-and-a-half minutes, which makes you want just a bit more.

 Ecostrike A Truth We Still Believe LP